Program Details

 • August 22, 2023 – Second auction held

-The Cap-and-Trade Program Regulations and framework document (PDF) outline how the program works.
+The Environment Act, Cap-and-Trade Program Regulations and framework document (PDF) outline how the program works.
 They include greenhouse gas emission caps, rules for distributing, buying and selling greenhouse gas allowances, and other details.

 Program participants